 • Dog Walking Service or doggy day camp gift cards.

 • Take the older kids somewhere on the weekend and/or offer to do school drop off/pick-up for a week!
+A gift card to a local drop in childcare center you trust is a great option too.

 • Laundry Service.